-When running the SSDM in a silent mode, the program can read and/or infer some entry values from the operating environment-from the Windows Registry and Outlook's initialization files, etc.-and some values can be specified by parameters in the notesdtapp.ini file.
+When running the SSDM in a silent mode, the program can read and/or infer some entry values from the operating environment-from the Windows Registry and Outlook initialization files, and so on-and some values can be specified by parameters in the notesdtapp.ini file.
 Some values can also be provided by command-line switches appended to the program command when the Desktop Migrator is executed.
 For example:

-notesdtapp /silent /notesid "c:\Documents and Settings\JDoe\Local Settings\Application Data\ Lotus\Notes\Data\jdoe.id" /notespass password ....
+notesdtapp /silent /notesid "%LOCALAPPDATA%\IBM\Notes\Data\jdoe.id" /notespass <password>